-Set an IP address on the same subnet as the AWK-5222.
-Since the AWK-5222's default IP address is 192.168.127.253, and the subnet mask is 255.255.255.0, you should set the IP address of the computer to 192.168.127.xxx.
+Set an IP address on the same subnet as the AWK-6222.
+Since the AWK-6222's default IP address is 192.168.127.253, and the subnet mask is 255.255.255.0, you should set the IP address of the computer to 192.168.127.xxx.

-NOTE After you select Maintenance → Load Factory Default and click the Submit button, the AWK-5222 will be reset to factory default settings and the IP address will be also reset to 192.168.127.253.
+NOTE After you select Maintenance → Load Factory Default and click the Submit button, the AWK-6222 will be reset to factory default settings and the IP address will also reset to 192.168.127.253.

-Step 4: Use the web-based manager to configure AWK-5222
+Step 4: Use the web-based manager to configure AWK-6222

-Open your computer's web browser and type http://192.168.127.253 in the address field to access the homepage of the web-based Network Manager.
+Open your computer's web browser and type in http://192.168.127.253 in the address field to access the homepage of the web-based Network Manager.
 Before the homepage opens, you will need to enter the username and password as shown in the following figure.
 For first-time configuration, enter the default username and password and then click on the Login button:

-NOTE Default user name and password:
+NOTE Default Username and Password:

-Username: adminPassword: root
+Username: admin Password: root

 For security reasons, we strongly recommend changing the default password.
-To do so, select Maintenance > Password, and then follow the on-screen instructions to change the password.
+To do so, select Maintenance > Password, and then follow the on-screen instructions.

-NOTE Clicking on Submit will apply your changes and refresh the web page.
-The string "(Updated)" and a blinking reminder will appear on the upper-right corner of web page as shown below:
+Clicking on Submit will apply your changes and refresh the web page.
+The string "(Updated)" and a blinking reminder will be displayed on the upper-right corner of the page as shown below.

 To make the changes effective, click Restart and then Save and Restart after you change the settings.
-The AWK-5222 will take about 30 seconds to complete the restart process.
+The AWK-6222 will take about 30 seconds to complete its restart process.

-Step 5: Select the operation mode for the AWK-5222.
+Step 5: Select the operation mode

-By default, the AWK-5222's operation mode is set to Wireless redundancy.
-You can change the setting in Wireless Settings → Operation mode if you would like to use the Wireless bridge or AP-Client mode instead.
-Detailed information about configuring the AWK-5222's operation can be found in Chapter 3.
+By default, the AWK-6222's operation mode is set to Wireless redundancy.
+You can change the setting at Wireless Settings > Operation mode if you would like to use Wireless bridge or AP-Client mode instead.
+Detailed information about configuring the AWK-6222's operation mode can be found in Chapter 3.